SkillsUnion/tamkeen-software/docs/1-frontend/assignment/guess-the-word.md

 Allow the user to play multiple rounds and display their score across rounds, e.g. how many times they have guessed the word out of how many rounds.

+## Submission

+Submit the Github link of your assignment repository